Fantamomo/K-Event/README.md

 * `priority`: Determines handler execution order.
 Higher runs first.
 * `disallowSubtypes`: If `true`, only matches this exact event class.
 * `exclusiveListenerProcessing`: Prevents this handler from running concurrently.
-This applies per EventManager instance — multiple managers may still invoke the handler concurrently.
+This applies per `SharedExclusiveExecution` instance.
 * `name`: Optional debug label for this method.
 * `silent`: If `true`, the handler will not prevent `DeadEvent` from being emitted.